Budget planning tool

 Pick up locally

-With over 140 convenient store locations across Australia, you can securely pick up your Danish Krone with no hassles.
+With convenient store locations across Australia, you can securely pick up your Danish Krone with no hassles.

 Planning your trip to Denmark

 We get it, doing your holiday budget is a snore fest.
 It's important though, so we've made it super easy for you to do now.
 Just punch in your holiday deets and we'll combine destination spend data with our exchange rates so you know how much to take.
 Easy peasy budget donesy!

 Coins and notes

 The ‘crown’ is made up of 100 Øre, although most transactions will occur in flat krones.
 You may stumble on a 50 Øre coin, but you’ll most likely just find 1, 2, 5, 10 and 20 kr coins.